sumup/sumup-android-tap-to-pay/README.md

 - `CommonException` - These exceptions cover scenarios such as initialization issues, registration problems, authentication failures, and required updates, providing a consistent and predictable way to handle errors across the system.
 - `NetworkException` - These exceptions represent network-related and communication errors encountered during SDK operation.
 They include issues such as interrupted connections, authentication problems, and server/client-side failures.
 - `PaymentException` - These exceptions represent errors related to the payment transaction flow, covering everything from preprocessing to final charge attempts.
-They include issues such as invalid payment actions, timeouts, incorrect amounts, unsupported card technologies, and unexpected states during card reading or authentication.
+They include issues such as invalid payment actions, timeouts, incorrect amounts, unsupported card technologies, and unexpected states during card reading.
 - `PaymentPreparationException` - These exceptions relate to the preparation and availability of the payment process.
 They indicate failures such as the unavailability of the payment function, issues during kernel setup, missing security-related data, and general checkout failures.
 These errors typically occur before or at the start of a transaction and prevent it from proceeding.
 - `TapToPayException.Unknown` - The Unknown exception represents an internal error that cannot be exposed externally.
 It acts as a fallback for unexpected or unclassified issues that occur within the SDK, ensuring sensitive or implementation-specific details are not leaked.